vatpac-technology/sops/docs/events/worldflight/Terminal Areas/darwin.md

 DAW and DAW have a **shared responsibility** to maintain separation of aircraft along the final approach path.

 ## Runway 29 Departures
 Departures from Runway 29 will call DAE on an assigned heading of **H360** assigned `A050`.
-These aircraft will pass *underneath* aircraft inbound on the ANUPA STAR and can be cleared DCT **RUPEG** and climbed when suitable.
+These aircraft will pass *underneath* aircraft inbound on the ANUPA STAR and can be cleared DCT **TOREX** and climbed when suitable.

 ## Runway 29 Arrivals
 Arrivals to Runway 29 on the **ANUPA** STAR shall be initially cleared to descend via STAR to `A060`.
 Once east of the event departure track, they may be descended further in preparation for the approach.